 During the Virginian winter, bobcats can also be seen.
 While they are often shy, winter is their breeding period and the cats become much braver as they search for a mate.

 Along with these larger mammals, plenty of smaller creatures can be seen such as skunks, raccoons, and squirrels.
-They tend to spend the winter trying to find enough food to survive until spring.
+They tend to spend the winter trying to find enough food to survive until spring arrives in Virginia.

 For those interested in birds, the park is home to an array of birds from wild turkeys to more commonly found birds.
 You can also spot birds of prey such as owls and peregrine falcons, which returned after many efforts to reintroduce them in the 1980s.